 Suwanee Grove, at roughly 69 acres in size, is located within the Sequoia-Kings Canyon Wilderness and in the Marble Fork of the Kaweah River; reachable by a few miles of moderate cross-country travel (Willard 2000).
-It had older and larger than average sequoias, with the STI counting 653 live sequoias, with 196 over 4' dbh, 174 at least 5' dbh, and 77 over 10' dbh prior to the KNP Fire
+It had older and larger than average sequoias, with the STI counting 653 live sequoias, with 196 over 4' dbh, 174 at least 5' dbh, and 77 over 10' dbh prior to the KNP Fire (Hammon, Jensen, and Wallen Mapping and Forestry Services 1973).
+It also had enormous sugar pines (Willard 2000).
+Twenty-seven acres (39%) of this grove burned at high severity during the KNP Fire.
+Post-fire assessments conducted by Soderberg et al. (2023 in review) found 60.6% mortality of sequoias in the high severity areas.
+Post fire seedling densities for Suwanee in the fall one year after the KNP Fire were a mean of 4,763 sequoia seedlings/acre across the entire grove (not just in the high severity areas under consideration for planting).
+This value is well below the numbers typically seen after fire and associated with a stable sequoia population (Stephenson et al. 2023 in preparation) (see Giant Sequoia Ecology).

-20 STI data is used in the following section as a comparison tool between all groves, as one consistent data set.
+&lt;sup>22 STI data is used in the following section as a comparison tool between all groves, as one consistent data set.
 Notably, Soderberg et al. 2023 in review includes STI data that is not directly comparable to these numbers because all groves have not yet been fully surveyed and there are differences in what tree sizes are counted and included.

-21 Notably, the percentage of large tree mortality exceeds the percentage of acres within these groves that burned at high severity because some tree mortality occurred across the groves, including in areas that burned at low- and moderate-severity and is not limited to areas that burned at high-severity.
+&lt;sup>23 Notably, the percentage of large tree mortality exceeds the percentage of acres within these groves that burned at high severity because some tree mortality occurred across the groves, including in areas that burned at low- and moderate-severity and is not limited to areas that burned at high-severity.